wasp/waspy/readme.md

 at the same time without having to modify your code at all.

 ## Example
-Look at `examples/http_foo.py` for a quick example
+Look at `examples/` folder for some quick examples

 ## Alpha
 This project is currently in alpha state.